 The Master of Speech and Language Pathology degree is intended to produce graduates ready for entry-level clinical practice as a speech-language pathologist/therapist.
-The degree is conducted over 80 weeks of full-time study (or its equivalent parttime) distributed over two extended academic years.
+The degree is conducted over 80 weeks of full-time study (or its equivalent partitime) distributed over two extended academic years.
 Every candidate for the Degree of Master of Speech and Language Pathology shall follow a course of study approved by the Dean of Science as laid down in these Regulations consisting of not fewer than 240 points (2 EFTS) and not more than 270 points.

-Every candidate for the degree of Master of Speech and Language Pathology shall have: (a) either:
+Every candidate for the degree of Master of Speech and Language Pathology shall have:

-- qualified for the award of any Bachelors or Master's degree (other than a degree specialising in speech and language therapy/ pathology), with an overall graduating average of B or higher; or - been admitted ad eundem statum as entitled to proceed to the degree of Master of Speech and Language Pathology; and - iii. satisfied the Head of Department that the prior degree or other equivalent qualification is indicative of the ability to undertake the Master of Speech and Language Pathology; and - (b) passed one course in each of the three following disciplines at 100-level (NQF Level 5) or above: Linguistics, Statistics, and Biology/Anatomy and

-Physiology.
-If one or two of these disciplines has/have not been studied previously, applicants must take one required course in that/those discipline(s) either immediately prior to entry to the Master of Speech and Language Pathology or during the first year of the degree; and

-(c) been approved as a candidate for the degree by the Dean of Science.
+- (a) either; - i. qualified for the award of any Bachelors or Master's degree (other than a degree specialising in speech and language therapy/pathology), with an overall graduating average of B or higher; or - been admitted ad eundem statum as entitled to proceed to the degree of Master of Speech and Language Pathology; and - satisfied the Head of Department that the prior degree or other equivalent qualification is indicative of the ability to undertake the Master of Speech and Language Pathology; and - (b) passed one course in each of the three following disciplines at 100-level (NQF Level 5) or above: Linguistics, Statistics, and Biology/Anatomy and Physiology.
+If one or two of these disciplines has/have not been studied previously, applicants must take one required course in that/those discipline(s) either immediately prior to entry to the Master of Speech and Language Pathology or during the first year of the degree; and - (c) been approved as a candidate for the degree by the Dean of Science.

 Entry into Part I of the Master of Speech and Language Pathology is limited to a maximum of 20 students annually.
 Candidates must submit an enrolment application and a separate application form to the Head of the Department of Communication Disorders.
+Selection is based on academic merit, a statement of interest and an interview with Departmental Representatives.